christiancheng/imgNode/README.md

 # imgNode

-Learning Node.js and MongoDB through the creation of an image-sharing web application
+Written using: Javascript, Node.js, Express.js, MongoDB

+This is a personal project for the purpose of learning Node.js and MongoDB.
+It is an image-sharing web application that can be used to upload images and view other people's uploaded images.